tuket/web_hugo/content/notes/graphics/vulkan_concepts.md

   - stencilLoadOp, stencirStoreOp: same but for the stencil attachment
   - initialLayout:
   - finalLayout:
 - Subpasses.
-Deescription of the subpasses:
+Description of the subpasses:
   - pieplineBindPoint: GRAPHICS/COMPUTE
   - inputAttachments: references to attachments that are read
   - colorAttachments: references to attachments that are written